Skip to article frontmatterSkip to article content

 ax.add_feature(cfeature.STATES, edgecolor="black")

-# Plot Latitude/Longitude Location
+# Plot Latitude/Longitude Coordinates

 longitudes = [x[1] for x in lst_of_coords] # longitude